Best Master’s Programs for Social Work

 4. Brigham Young University

-Founded by The Church of Jesus Christ of Latter-day Saints (LDS), Brigham Young University offers a master of social work with a clinical or research emphasis.
+Founded by The Church of Jesus Christ of Latter-day Saints (LDS), BYU offers a master of social work with a clinical or research emphasis.
 Clinical enrollees prepare for their licensed clinical social work (LCSW) exams, and research participants can continue their studies in a Ph.D. program.

 • Campus: Provo, Utah